backtrace-labs/backtrace-android/README.md

 NOTE: Breadcrumbs that you add using `addBreadcrumb` calls in your own code are always logged, regardless of their `BacktraceBreadcrumbType`, as long as breadcrumbs are enabled.
 The enabled breadcrumb types do not affect your own `addBreadcrumb` calls.

-## Adding Breadcrumbs from NDK
+## Adding Breadcrumbs from NDK/C++
 To add breadcrumbs from NDK, first you must register your `BacktraceClient` Java class with the NDK.

-You can do this by creating a JNI function which passes the active `BacktraceClient` to the below function from `backtrace-android.h`, included in the `example-app` in this repo.
+You can do this by creating a JNI function which passes your active `BacktraceClient` to the `Backtrace::InitializeNativeBreadcrumbs` function from the Backtrace header, `backtrace-android.h`. `backtrace-android.h` is included in the `example-app` in this repo.

 JNI
 ```cpp